 The Phineo "Wirkt!" seal also confirms that our work has a traceable effect and that we are a high-performance and transparent organization.
 To receive it, we were analyzed by independent experts over a period of six months in a four-stage process.

 Chris Ketola basically works around the clock - in the morning with birds, in the evening with reptiles and frogs.
-The rainforest simply never sleeps.
+The rainforest never sleeps.

 And who else knows Tuci, the toucan who made friends with forest guardian Chiki?